 Ogura Yokan: A Japanese Sweet Azuki Red Bean Cake

-Yokan, also written as Youkan using Roman letters, mainly comes in 4 types, “Neri Yokan (煉羊羹)”, “Mizu Yokan (水羊羹)”, “Mushi Yokan (蒸羊羹)”, and “Decchi Yokan (丁稚羊羹)”, and the most common and basic form is Neri Yokan.
+Yokan, also written as Youkan, mainly comes in 4 types, “Neri Yokan (煉羊羹)”, “Mizu Yokan (水羊羹)”, “Mushi Yokan (蒸羊羹)”, and “Decchi Yokan (丁稚羊羹)”, and the most common, basic form is Neri Yokan.

-Since the basic ingredients contained in Yokan are Anko red bean paste sweetened with sugar and Kanten agar, the firm jelly-like cake is mostly inexpensive and casually eaten in Japan typically as an accompaniment for hot green tea.
+Since the main ingredients in Yokan are Anko and Kanten, the firm jelly-like cake is mostly inexpensive and casually eaten in Japan, typically as an afternoon snack with green tea.

-Therefore, most supermarkets and convenience stores in Japan stock various kinds of Yokan, out of which today I actually bought “Ogura Yokan (小倉羊羹)” and Neri Yokan.
+Therefore, supermarkets and convenience stores in Japan carry various kinds of Yokan, out of which today I actually bought “Ogura Yokan (小倉羊羹)” and Neri Yokan.

 Ogura Yokan (小倉羊羹)

-Actually, Ogura Yokan is also one of the most common Yokan varieties, but I didn’t clearly know how it is different from Neri Yokan.
-As you can see in the photos above, Ogura Yokan and Neri Yokan look kind of like the same thing.
+Ogura Yokan is also one of the most common Yokan varieties, but I wasn’t sure how it differs from Neri Yokan simply because they look like the same thing.

-According to the ingredient lists, the Ogura Yokan consists of unsweetened Azuki red bean paste “Nama An (生餡)”, sweet Azuki red beans “Amanatto (甘納豆)“, and Kanten agar.
+Specifically, based on these ingredient lists, the Ogura Yokan consists of unsweetened Azuki red bean paste “Nama An (生餡)”, sweet Azuki red beans “Amanatto (甘納豆)“, and Kanten.
 In other words, it is made from chunky Azuki red bean paste.